 1.1 Overview

 Satellite geodesy is the measurement of the size and shape of the Earth as well as its gravity field by means of artificial satellites.
-Satellite geodesy is a powerful tool to monitor time variations in the Earth related to plate tectonics, post-glacial , ocean circulation, This dissertation focuses on the application of satellite geodesy to studies of environment and global change. hree techniques are used: high precision Global Positioning System (GPS), Interferometric Synthetic Aperture Radar (InSAR) and the Gravity Recovery and Climate Experiment (GRACE).
-This dissertation is divided into three research works.
-Research background of each work is presented below.
+Satellite geodesy is a powerful tool to monitor time variations in the Earth related to plate tectonics, post-glacial rebound, ocean circulation, ground water extraction, and a host of other natural and anthropogenic processes.
+This dissertation focuses on the application of satellite geodesy to studies of environmental and global change.
+Data from three techniques are used: high precision Global Positioning System (GPS), Interferometric Synthetic Aperture Radar (InSAR) and the Gravity Recovery and Climate Experiment (GRACE).

+The dissertation has six chapters.
+Chapter One (this chapter) is an introduction and summary of the work.
+Chapter Two describes the essentials of three satellite geodesy techniques.
+The next three chapters (Chapters Three, Four and Five) are each based on a published, open literature paper,.

-The first work (Chapter 3) focuses on using coastal vertical displacement observed by high precision GPS to study the mass loss of the Greenland ice sheet.
+Chapter Three focuses on using coastal vertical displacement observed by high precision GPS to study recent mass loss of the Greenland ice sheet.
 High precision GPS has been used to study a number of Earth processes, including plate motion, fault-related crustal deformation, and coastal subsidence.
 Many of these applications involve looking at secular (long-term) rates of surface deformation, where the displacement rate can be assumed constant over the measurement period, typically several years or longer.
-In a number of Earth processes, however, it is also useful to consider shortterm fluctuations.
-Many of these applications involve changes in Earth’s fluid envelope, for example annul loading and unloading of the crust associated with the hydrologic cycle.
+In a number of Earth processes, however, it is also useful to consider short-term fluctuations.
+Many of these applications involve changes in Earth’s fluid envelope, for example annual loading and unloading of the crust associated with the hydrologic cycle.
 Accelerating uplift of the coastal regions of Greenland, where most of the current mass loss is concentrated [e.g., Zwally et al., 2005; Thomas et al., 2006; Luthcke et al., 2006; Rignot and Kanagaratnam, 2006; Wouters et al., 2008], is well recorded by a network of GPS stations emplaced on the rocky margins [Bevis et al., 2012].
 The previous study of Jiang et al. [2010] focused on decadal scale trends and demonstrated that decadal time series of the vertical position component were well fit by a simple model of constant acceleration.
 Jiang et al. [2010] assumed constant amplitude of annual uplift each year, a common assumption in GPS time series analysis.
 However, the data show significant annual variation.
 More recent measurements suggest that accelerating melting of Greenland ice sheet is continuing, with some melting seasons (for example 2010, 2012) experiencing significant ice mass loss [Bevis et al., 2012; Nghiem et al., 2012].
 Thus, the short-term annual variation of coastal uplift measured by GPS can be useful in studying variable and accelerating ice mass loss,